jchultarsky101/pcli/README.md

-  properties                  Lists all available metadata propertie names and their IDs image-search                Search for 3D model based on 2D image (image identification) geo-classifiers             Lists all available geo classifiers geo-labels                  Lists all available geo classifier labels geo-classifier-predictions  Searches for all models in a folder that are predicted to belong to a specified class help                        Print this message or the help of the given subcommand(s)
+  properties                  Lists all available metadata propertie names and their IDs image-search                Search for 3D model based on 2D image (image identification) geo-classifiers             Lists all available geo classifiers geo-labels                  Lists all available geo classifier labels/upload/ geo-classifier-predictions  Searches for all models in a folder that are predicted to belong to a specified class help                        Print this message or the help of the given subcommand(s)